At a Glance

 ✨Tip Number 3

 Prepare to discuss how your previous experience aligns with the responsibilities of the role.
-Think of specific examples where you've provided legal advice or drafted documents, and be ready to explain your thought process and outcomes.
+Think about specific examples where you've provided legal advice or drafted documents, and be ready to share these during your conversations.

 ✨Tip Number 4